Clifton893/Clifton893/README.md

 IT support professional based in Austin, Texas.
 A self-taught coder with an ear for problems and a mind for solving them.

-- 🔭 I’m currently working on building my new virtualized workstation!
+- 🔭 I’m currently working on building my new virtualized workstation.
 - 🌱 I’m currently studying for **CompTIA A+** certification.
-- 💬 Chat with me about world history, video games, and cooking!
+- 💬 Chat with me about world history, video games, and cooking.
-- ⚡ Fun fact: I was a Japanese-trained chef for seven years.
+- ⚡ Fun fact: I was a Japanese-trained chef for seven years!
-- ✊🏿 Black Lives Matter

 ### Let's Connect! 🌐
 [Instagram](https://www.instagram.com/cliftonlongjr/) | [LinkedIn](https://www.linkedin.com/in/cliftonlongjr/) | [Medium](https://medium.com/@Clifton893) | [Twitter](https://twitter.com/clifton893)